CyberID-Ltd/AsunaRobot-Beta/README.md

 Replace sqldbtype with whichever DB you're using (eg Postgres, MySQL, SQLite, etc) repeat for your username, password, hostname (localhost?), port (5432?), and DB name.

+Or, register on [ElephantSQL](https://www.elephantsql.com/) for free Postgresql.
+Learn for your self, i won't learn you anything.

   ## Modules
    ### Setting load order.